jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

     >   67d2478..db5039b  gh-pages   -> upstream/gh-pages
     >```

 5. Merge those changes into your gh-pages branch.
+Note, you are currently in your `gh-pages` branch and saying merge the fetched changes from `upstream/gh-pages` 'here'.

     >```
     >$ git merge upstream/gh-pages